arashkashi/nesha/README.md

 `$ docker run --name laravel-app --rm -p 8080:80 laravel-docker `

 `--name` assigned a name to the newly running container.

+`--rm` will remove the app after we hit ctrl+C

+`8080:80` map 8080 on local machine to 80 on container.

 `larave-docker` is the name of docker image.